-The Supreme Trail Novices’ Hurdle, officially the Sharp Novice’s Hurdle, is the last of the Graded contests on the Sunday on the Cheltenham November Meeting.
+The Supreme Trail Novices’ Hurdle, officially the Sharp Novice’s Hurdle, takes place at Cheltenham on the Friday of their season opening Showcase meeting.
+Previously, this was run on the Sunday on the Cheltenham November Meeting.

 This was run for the first time in 1987 and is a trial race for the Supreme Novices’ Hurdle which is the traditional curtain raiser at the Cheltenham Festival.

 The list of previous winners boasts an array of quality horses including Cue Card, Dodging Bullets and Altior.